Charlie Frazer: Backbencher

 In parliament, he studied law in order to improve his leadership skills, campaigned successfully for the Labor parliamentary caucus to select the ministry when in office and for Labor to stop supporting Protectionist Party governments.
 Following Labor's success at the 1910 election, he served as honorary minister in the Second Fisher Ministry.
 In 1911, he acted as Treasurer for several months while Fisher attended the 1911 Imperial Conference and coronation of George V.

 Frontbencher

 In October 1911 he was appointed Postmaster-General.

 Frazer worked closely with Douglas Mawson to assist in the success of the Australasian Antarctic Expedition.
 Mawson needed the support of the department in respect of postal mail from Cape Denison and Macquarie Island.
-The expedition was the first to make provision for wireless telegraphy but the range was considered likely to fall short of the Australian mainland and Mawson sought and obtained the moving forward of the establishment of the Hobart wireless station to ensure the communications link.
+The expedition was the first to make provision for wireless telegraphy but the range was considered likely to fall short of the Australian mainland and Mawson sought and obtained the moving forward of the establishment of the Hobart wireless station (Callsign: POH, then VIH) to ensure the communications link.